Triazic/rust_threading/doc/characters/Lorel.md

 - cleanliness, not wanting to be around plebs (Unsoiled passive)
 - chess (Queen's Rush, King for a Day abilities)

+Very low base movement (2).
+Queen's Rush can be used as a movement ability.

 ## Traits
 - Unsoiled: loses 5% HP if a unit (friendly or enemy) is next to her.
 If the target has the Kneeling or Servitude token, gain 10% health.
 - Can only use Rapiers or Bags as weapons